Cusps, Kleinian groups and Eisenstein series: Introduction

-and $\Ga$ is said to be of convergence type if the above infimum is achieved.
-The additional assumption on the critial exponent or on the convergence type of $\Ga$ is to assure the absolute convergence of the Eisenstein series.
-This is necessary for our theorem to hold because in the case $\Ga$ is a non-uniform lattice (where $\delta=n$ and $\Ga$ is of divergence type), the degree $n$ homology classes coming from the cusps form a linearly dependent system, thus by Stoke's theorem, the result in our Theorem \ref{thm:trivial} will never hold.
-However, the absolute convergence issue will be resolved once we choose the coefficent module to be the Lie algebra $\mathfrak g$, equipped with the natural adjoint action of $\Ga$ inherited from $G$.
+Note that if $\Ga\subset \Isom(\H^{n+1})$, then $0\leq \delta(\Ga)\leq n$.
+For simplicity, we sometimes write $\delta$ for $\delta(\Ga)$ if the context is clear.
+The group $\Ga$ is said to be of convergence type if the above infimum is achieved.
+The additional assumption on the critical exponent or on the convergence type of $\Ga$ is to assure the absolute convergence of the Eisenstein series.
+This is necessary for our theorem to hold because in the case $\Ga$ is a non-uniform lattice (where $\delta=n$ and $\Ga$ is of divergence type), the degree $n$-homology classes coming from the cusps form a linearly dependent system, thus by Stokes' theorem, the result in our Theorem \ref{thm:trivial} will never hold.
+To our surprise, by examining the entire argument in our proof, the non-convergence of the Eisenstein series is the only place where it fails.
+However, if we choose the coefficient module to be the Lie algebra $\mathfrak g$ of $G$, equipped with the natural adjoint action of $\Ga$ inherited from $G$, then the absolute convergence issue will be resolved.
+This does not contradict to the example of non-uniform lattices since we do not have Stokes' theorem for $\mathfrak g$ coefficient.
 More precisely we prove,

-\begin{theorem} Let $\Ga<\Isom(\mathbb H^{n+1})$ be a torsion free discrete subgroup.
+\begin{theorem} Let $\Ga<\Isom^+(\mathbb H^{n+1})$ be a torsion free discrete subgroup.
 Then for any parabolic subgroup $\Ga_i<\Ga$ of rank $n$, and any cohomology class $\alpha_i\in H^{n}(\Ga_i,\Ad)$, there is a closed differential form $E(\alpha_i)$ on $\Ga\backslash \H^{n+1}$ constructed via the Eisenstein series such that \begin{enumerate} \item The restriction homomorphism $H^{n}(\Ga,\Ad)\rightarrow H^n(\Ga_i, \Ad)$ sends $[E(\alpha_i)]$ to $\alpha_i$.
 In particular, there is a surjective homomorphism

 \item If $\Ga_i, \Ga_j$ are not $\Ga$-conjugate, then the restriction homomorphism $H^{n}(\Ga,\Ad)\rightarrow H^n(\Ga_j, \Ad)$ sends $[E(\alpha_i)]$ to $0$. \end{enumerate} \end{theorem}